Photo by Jessica Ruscello on Unsplash

 - What internal constraints, like budgets or timing, could limit the program?

-Understand the current performance
+STEP TWO: Understand the current performance

 Next, focus on the program.
 The right development opportunity will take into consideration performance improvements and learning objectives, as well as who should be participating.
 To select or develop the proper program, consider current skill levels in comparison to needs.
 The gap where employees are not comfortable or able to perform certain skills shows a target for development.